 Koi Spawning: Myron gently expresses fertile eggs from a tranquilized female koi.
 Fertilization occurs in only a few seconds!

 Our Quarantine Facility: We quarantine our own koi following harvest from the mud-ponds.
-We've expanded the 50,000 gallon quarantine facility again in 2008!
-Now the new harvest tanks are on a seperate system, to ensure Koi health.
+We've expanded the 50,000 gallon quarantine facility again.
+Each tank pod as well as the harvest tanks are on separate systems, to ensure optimum Koi health.

 Culling : Many, many hours are spent on culling our baby koi.
 Do you see a future Grand Champion in here?